Cooling Prize

 The Cooling Prize competition is held annually by the British Geotechnical Association (BGA) and is named after Dr Leonard Cooling, one of the founders of British Soil Mechanics, a former chair of the BGA, and the 2nd Rankine Lecturer.

-In addition to the prestige of winning the Cooling Prize, the winner receives a cheque for £200, BGA sponsorship to the next European or International Young Engineers Conference on Soil Mechanics, and publication of the winning paper in Ground Engineering magazine.
+In addition to the prestige of winning the Cooling Prize, the winner receives a £300 prize, BGA sponsorship to the next European or International Young Engineers Conference on Soil Mechanics, and publication of the winning paper in Ground Engineering magazine.

 Some recent Cooling Prize winning papers can be viewed on the website of Ground Engineering Magazine.
 (BGA Members who have not already done so must register with that website using the BGA Member option).

-The aim of the competition is to encourage young engineers to present their work; the work presented should not have been previously published or submitted for publication.
+The aim of the competition is to encourage young ground engineering professionals to present their work; the work presented should not have been previously published or submitted for publication.
 Equal merit will be given to high quality industrial experience as to state-of-the-art research.
 The work does not have to be solely that of the author, but the author’s part should be stated clearly.

-The call for submissions is now closed.
-Submissions closed on 13 December 2024.
+The call for submissions is now open.
+Submissions close on 5 December 2025.

 Information for Cooling Prize submissions